polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 1. Launch a Substrate blockchain based on a node template.
 2. Modify the node template to add our own **custom PoE pallet from scratch** and implement our PoE API.
-3. Modify the front-end template to add a **custom user interface** to interact with our custom API.
+3. Modify the front-end template to add a **custom user interface** that interacts with our PoE API.

 Sound reasonable?
 Good, then let's begin!